-There are two ways to navigate between routes:
+There are four ways to navigate between routes in Next.js:

-element to provide prefetching and client-side navigation between routes.
-It is the primary way to navigate between routes in Next.js.
+<Link> is a built-in component that extends the HTML <a> tag to provide prefetching and client-side navigation between routes.
+It is the primary and recommended way to navigate between routes in Next.js.

 export default function Page() {